-We study household expectations for a wide range of macroeconomic and individual-level variables in the six largest euro area countries.
-Although households disagree in their survey responses, their expectations are correlated in the cross-section.
-Two principal components account for a significant portion of the variance of all expectations.
-These components capture household perceptions of the sources of macroeconomic dynamics, with the first capturing supply-side views and the second component reflecting demand-side views.
-This structure of perceptions and disagreement is stable across countries and over time and does not vary with demographic or socioeconomic characteristics.
+We study the joint behavior of households' survey expectations for a wide range of macroeconomic and individual-level variables in the largest six euro area countries.
+Although households disagree, their expectations are correlated in the cross-section.
+Two principal components explain a significant portion of the variance of all expectations.
+These components capture households' perceptions of the sources of macroeconomic dynamics, with the first capturing supply-side views and the second component reflecting demand-side views.
+This structure of perceptions and disagreement is stable across countries and time and does not vary with demographic or socioeconomic characteristics.
 We then use these insights to identify two common factors driving expectations over time.
-These factors are consistent with a narrative based on perceived supply-side inflationary pressures after the invasion of Ukraine in February 2022.
-Recent monetary policy tightening has impacted both factors, with a negative effect on economic growth expectations and ambivalent effects on inflation expectations.
-We conclude that understanding how people think about price increases is crucial for managing inflation expectations.
+The factors align well with a narrative based on supply-perceived inflationary pressures after the invasion of Ukraine in February 2022.
+Contractionary monetary policy surprises have had an impact on both factors, implying a negative effect on economic growth expectations but a less clear effect on inflation expectations.
+Therefore, managing inflation expectations crucially requires an understanding of how people think about price increases.

-JEL Classification: D1, D8, E2, E3.
+JEL: D1, D8, E2, E3

-Keywords: survey, expectations, inflation, output, supply, demand.
+Keywords: Survey, Expectations, Inflation, Output, Supply, Demand